 The Gazebo had four stone chairs so these two crazy wonderful people had carried two chairs, six cushions and all this food to a lovely secluded spot in the middle of the gardens.
 Add to that the food that Ingaboord and Peter brought and we had a feast fit for a king.

 We started of course with a bottle of excellent local Champagne followed by a bottle of pink Champagne, both suitably chilled and brought in a cool box, amazing!!
-Then after the initial toast Joe says, oh here is your newspaper, he had driven to Wurzburg station first thing this morning to get it!
-Yes, and when we first got here one of the brides came for photographs and read it, said Ingrid.

 After two hours of chatting and eating we were amazed to see as we packed up that all the meats had been kept fresh by being placed on large freezer blocks under a huge silver platter.
 During our time there many of the groups passing made comments, but always with smiles and banter, we just raised our glasses and said “prost”!